Q: What form of payment do you accept in the UK?

 Q. Will a representative visit my hotel?

 In The Gambia we have a large resort team year-round who visit the hotels every day except Sunday to help guests make the most of their holiday.
-Our reps do not currently visit any of our Unique Collection properties, Leo's Beach, White Horse Residence or Hibiscus House, as these all offer their own personal service.
+Our reps do not currently visit any of our Unique Collection properties, Leo's Beach Hotel or White Horse Residence, as these all offer their own personal service.
+If numbers are low in a particular property we may arrange visits by appointment, your representative's phone number will be provided and they will make contact with you at the start of your stay.

 In Senegal, the hotels look after our guests and telephone numbers will be provided in case we can assist in any way.